Parsa-Rajabi/CPSC-344/docs/ai-policy.md

 ## For every submission, you are required to complete a form called the "AI use disclosure."

 Submitting this disclosure will help us understand and mitigate the risks associated with the use of AI tools in the course.
 The form will ask about your use of AI tools for the assignment and the extent to which you used them.
 You will be asked to submit the disclosure via MS Forms.
-Failure to submit the disclosure will be considered a violation of SFU's academic policy and a penalty of -25% will be applied to your grade if the disclosure is not submitted / attached to each of your submissions.
+Failure to submit the disclosure will be considered a violation of the university's academic policy and a penalty of -25% will be applied to your grade if the disclosure is not submitted / attached to each of your submissions.

 ## Audits of AI Disclosure Forms and Student Work